 - StorageCraft provides a downloadable tool to analyze a system for ShadowProtect compatibility, which is available here.

 - To ensure successful backups, a minimum of 20% free space per protected volume, and 1 GB of RAM, need to be available on the production machine.
-If resources fall below these thresholds, backups will fail.
+If resources fall below these thresholds, backups can begin to fail.

 0 – 70%